See the Map Like You’re Actually There

 Frequently Asked Questions

 Light detection and ranging (Lidar) is a technology used to create high-resolution models of ground elevation with a vertical accuracy of approximately 10 centimeters (4 inches).
-It provides precise, detailed surface information that’s often used in mapping, forestry, and land management.
+It provides precise, detailed surface information commonly used in mapping, forestry, and land management.

 Lidar Maps are available to Elite Members.
-Start your Elite trial today and see the value of Lidar for yourself.
+You can start an Elite trial to explore the feature for yourself.

 No, Lidar Maps are not currently available without cell service.